Frequently asked questions

 How much time do I need to commit?

-Most volunteers attend TMAG at least once a week for a few hours, however time commitments depend greatly on the type of project and each volunteer’s availability.
+Most volunteers attend TMAG at least once a week for a few hours, however time commitments depend greatly on the type of project and each volunteer’s availability and interests.

 What qualifications and experience do I need?